Alternatives to tonic

 Known for its pairing with dark spirits, ginger beer is much more adaptable than you might think!
 A lightly carbonated ginger kick can complement many botanicals and add a bit of heat to a sweeter gin expression.
 Pair with dry gins for a crisp, clean finish or with sweeter gins to add a smooth, warming layer.

 Move over Bloody Mary, Red Snapper is the new brunch favourite!
 Gin and tomato juice are the key ingredients for your Red Snapper cocktail, pop them in a glass with some Worchester Sauce and a dash of hot sauce and you’ve got the perfect brunch pick me up!
 We love Tongue In Peat Smoked Tomato Juice for the added peatiness – made with cocktails in mind, show off your new fave cocktail with peat smoke as your secret ingredient!

 Now, maybe soda water on it’s own it’s everyone’s cup of tea (or gin!), popping a wedge of fresh citrus in will allow for the botanicals to really open up and pop.
 Since soda water is a blank canvas, you can really make it your own & experiment with cordials & fresh fruit to find a taste you love.
-Use flavours that compliment your gin of choice for a real show stopper.

 There’s a variety of lemonades on the market which can be paired well with gins – bitter lemon’s a real gin staple.
 With your lemonade, you want to make sure your flavourings don’t overpower your gin taste so fresh & crisp lemon based drinks like Summerhouse Misty Lemon pair perfectly with a classic London Dry Gin.
 There’s a range of flavoured lemonades with hints of botanicals you can use to elevate your favourite ingredients such as Summerhouse Hint o' Mint Lemonade.